Chi-Square Test

 Problem

-Customers are surveyed by a company to determine whether their age group (under 20, 20-40, over 40) and their preferred product category (food, apparel, or electronics) are related.
+A company surveys customers to determine their age group (under 20, 20-40, over 40) and their preferred product categories (food, apparel, or electronics).
 The information gathered is:

 • Under 20: Electronic - 50, Clothing - 30, Food - 20